Looking out across the bay at Llandudno, North Wales

 What should I pack for a stay at The Rosedene?

-Layers, almost always — a light coat, comfortable walking shoes, and a folding umbrella that lives in a pocket.
-The bay can shift through three moods in an afternoon, and the Great Orme summit is invariably cooler than the prom.
+Layers, always — a light waterproof, comfortable shoes for the promenade and the Great Orme, and a fold-away umbrella that lives in a pocket.
+The bay can move through three moods in a single afternoon, and the Orme summit is invariably a few degrees cooler and breezier than the seafront below.
+In summer, add sun cream and swimwear for the beaches; in winter, a warm layer for clifftop views and the open-top tram.
+Anything you have forgotten, we can usually sort at the door.

 Are the Great Orme and Snowdonia walkable in winter?